Home

 Over many years reinvested dividends add up to help increase the value of your holdings.

 Use the Dividend Reinvestment Calculator to compare the future value of an investment with and without dividend reinvestment.
-For example, suppose you started with 100 shares of a $50 stock with a three percent dividend yield, a one percent annual dividend growth rate and a five percent annual stock price growth rate.
+For example, suppose you started with 100 shares of a $150 stock with a $3 annual dividend, a 1% annual dividend growth rate and a 4% annual stock price growth rate.
 What would the shares be worth with and without dividend reinvestment?

 Dividend Reinvestment Calculator